decred/dcrdocs/docs/glossary.md

 #### Hybrid PoW/PoS

 In Decred, a [hybrid PoW/PoS system](https://docs.decred.org/research/hybrid-design/) is used, whereby blocks mined by PoW miners must be approved by ticket holders, which are pseudorandomly selected from the ticket pool.
 This provides a check on PoW miners and increases the overall cost of attacking the network.
-When a block is approved, 60% of the block reward goes to the PoW miner, 30% goes to the holders of  tickets called to vote (approve blocks), and 10% goes to the Decred Treasury to fund the project's development.
+When a block is approved, 60% of the block reward goes to the PoW miner, 30% goes to the holders of  tickets called to vote (approve blocks), and 10% goes to the Decred Treasury to fund the project.

 #### Immature ticket